iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 2 reviews"/>
 </p>

+> Doesn't take into consideration somebody's starting fitness level or age.
+I went for a walk for 40 minutes in the snow came back sweating and out of breath.
+My doctor says that is a brisk walk and good for me the app size I did 5-minutes.
+I feel that you need to be jogging for it to say you're walking briskly.
+Not all bad it does tell you how long you've been walking for.<br> :date: __2021-02-10 17:04:25__

+> Very disappointed that the app doesn't always count the brisk steps.
+If I put my phone in my pocket it counts steps but not brisk steps.
+I have to hold the phone in my hand for it to work properly.
+It took me a long while to work this out.
+It was helpful to read that other people had experienced the same problem and I tried holding it as a result.
+Nowhere on the app to discuss problems like this.
+When it does count accurately I find it very useful and motivating.<br> :date: __2021-02-10 13:31:15__

+> A 20 minute walk is apparently 40 minutes.
+Unsure if this actually measures the time of the walk correctly however it definitely encourages you to be more active.
+I'd give it more if it was more accurate.<br> :date: __2021-02-06 21:27:37__

 > Recently has consistently failed to record what I know must be brisk walking given the number of people I overtake, and the distance.
 Am going to uninstall.
 Disappointing.<br> :date: __2021-02-05 16:21:50__